tldr-pages/tldr/pages/windows/reg.md

 `tldr reg {{export|import}}`

-- View documentation for saving and restoring registry keys not preserving the key ownerhips and ACL:
+- View documentation for saving and restoring registry keys not preserving the key ownerships and ACLs:

 `tldr reg {{save|restore}}`